Biofeedback Devices-Be The Calm In The Storm Around You

 Categories of Biofeedback Devices

 • Neurofeedback Devices: Neurofeedback, also known as EEG (Electroencephalogram) biofeedback, tracks brainwave activity.
-Complete information regarding neurofeedback, its application in different conditions and states such as cognitive enhancement, managing conditions like ADHD, and promoting mental well-being, and neurofeedback devices can be found in appropriate chapters of our website.
+Complete information regarding neurofeedback, its application in different conditions and states, such as cognitive enhancement, managing conditions like ADHD, and promoting mental well-being, and neurofeedback devices can be found in appropriate chapters of our website.

 Clinical vs. Consumer-Grade Biofeedback Devices